beckdac/ESP8266-transparent-bridge/README.md

 +++AT FLASH                              # print current flash settings
 +++AT FLASH <1|0>                        # 1: The changed UART settings (++AT BAUD ...) are saved ( Default after boot), 0= no save to flash.
 +++AT RESET                              # software reset the unit
-+++AT GPIO2 <0|1|2>                      # 1: pull GPIO2 pin up (HIGH) 0: pull GPIO2 pin down (LOW) 2: pull GPIO2 down and up in 100ms (reset)
++++AT GPIO2 <0|1|2 100>                  # 1: pull GPIO2 pin up (HIGH) 0: pull GPIO2 pin down (LOW) 2: reset GPIO2, where 100 is optional to specify reset delay time in ms (default 100ms)
 ```
 Upon success, all commands send back "OK" as their final output.
 Note that passwords may not contain spaces.

 The settings are saved after the commands
 +++AT PORT <port>
 +++AT BAUD <baud> ...

 After +++AT FLASH 0 the parameter of command +++AT BAUD <baud> ... are  NOT saved to the flash memory.
 The new settings are applied to the UART and saved only in RAM.
 But a following +++AT PORT <port>  need to flash the settings for the necessary reboot.
 Then also the changed UART setting are saved to flash.

 The disable of flash the settings is for devices with baud rate changes to avoid permanently flash of the setting sector.
 Some electric meter start conversion with 300 baud and accept a command to change to 9600.

 Example session: